All Products

 Adapt to WebSphere

-3. Set the path of the class to the path of the JAR file of the JDBC driver.
+3. Set the class path to the location of the JDBC JAR package.

 Adapt to MyBatis